WJ714/Bridginggap-flux/README.md

 ### 📘 Tutorial Guide
 - R script `FLUXNET.rmd`
-- We just provide some example usage of FLUXNET data.
+- You are free to work locally on your computer using other programming languages for plotting.
+We just provide some example usage of FLUXNET data.
 - You can use these as a starting point, discuss with your group, and explore other ways of plotting to better understand your study site.
 - Please take time to interpret the figures and include them in your [group presentation](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI?usp=drive_link).
 - Required task: Explore temporal trends (long-term annual sums, monthly sums) in meteorological and flux data;
 - Bonus task: We provide three examples related to **ecosystem water budget**, **light use efficiency**, and **energy balance closure**.
 Please explore 2–3 of them within your group.

 # 📦 Tutorial 2: REddyProc
 ### 🔗 What is REddyProc?
 REddyProc is a R package about standard and extensible Eddy-Covariance data post-processing (Wutzler et al., 2018) includes uStar-filtering, gap-filling, and flux-partitioning.